MicrosoftDocs/bot-docs/articles/bot-framework-azure-debug.md

 ![mac azureservice debug vs config](media/mac-azureservice-debug-vs-config.png)

 Switch to the debugging view, and then click **Go**.
-The first time it will ask you to pick a runtime engine to run your code (this example uses Node).
+The first time it will ask you to pick a runtime engine to run your code.
+This example uses Node.

 ![mac azureservice debug vsruntime](media/mac-azureservice-debug-vsruntime.png)